JTYKolesar/azure-freesubs-signup/README.md

 <p align="justify">
 <h1>Microsoft Azure</h1>

-This guide will demonstrate how to do the following:
+This demonstration will show how to do the following:
   - Setup a FREE* Azure account
   - Create a Resource Group
   - Create a Storage Account